 BI1102 Old Testament Survey 3 C/h

-Introduction to the Old Testament with its major divisions.
-Includes an overview survey of each book with relations between types of books, the authors and message.
+Introduction to the Old Testament with its significant divisions.
+Includes an overview of each book, the different relationships between the types of books and their authors and their messages.

 BI1103 New Testament Survey 3 C/h